THE BEST CARBON WHEELSET FOR THE MONEY – PART 2

 That’s how I opened Part 1 of my Best Carbon Wheelset for the Money.
 In that post, I laid out a way to compare the companies making all-around carbon wheelsets selling in the $1000-$1500 price range.
 I provided you, my fellow road cycling enthusiast on a tight budget yet still wanting carbon wheels, perspective on how those companies approach engineering, production, sales, and service differently.

-The post also included info about how long these companies have been selling carbon wheels, how much each company appears to be involved in the design and manufacturing of the carbon wheelsets they sell, what return, crash replacement and warranty policies they offer, and what the price and design specs are for their <$1500 all-around wheelsets.
+The post also included info about how long these companies have been selling carbon wheels, how much each company appears to be involved in the design and manufacturing of the carbon wheelsets they sell, what return, crash replacement, and warranty policies they offer, and what the price and design specs are for their <$1500 all-around wheelsets.

 All of this was intended to help you learn more about the companies whose wheelsets you might consider buying beyond the relatively low price of their carbon wheels.
 I certainly have, and I imagine you all have some basic requirements that must be met before spending a good chunk of change for cycling gear from any company.
-Hopefully, the added knowledge about these companies, some which you may have known little or nothing about before, will help you in your decision making.
+Hopefully, the added knowledge about these companies, some of which you may have known little or nothing about before, will help you in your decision making.

 What I didn’t do in that first post was share with you my on-the-road performance evaluations of these value-carbon wheels.
 Once I’m good with the company behind a wheelset and the price being in my budget range, performance matters most.

-First, I’ll share my experience on how the performance of value-carbon wheels differs with that of full-priced performance-carbon wheels and lower-priced alloy upgrade wheels.
+First, I’ll share my experience on how the performance of value-carbon wheels differs from that of full-priced performance-carbon wheels and lower-priced alloy upgrade wheels.
 Then, I’ll first summarize how the companies selling value-carbon wheels approach the business in different ways, the focus of what I laid out in Part 1.

 Finally, I’ll give you my performance reviews for those value-carbon wheelsets we have completed testing.